 - Sew the Under Collar to the Outer Shell

-under, whoops top collar to the facing unit, and sewing the under collar to the outer shell is done in exactly the same way – by matching notches and ensuring those endpoints are exact.
+Sewing the under collar to the outer shell is done in exactly the same way as sewing the top collar to the facing unit – by matching notches and ensuring those endpoints are exact.
+That process is fully outlined in the previous post here.

 Press the seams open, without pressing past the collar notch on the lapel.
-You can see I need to clip to release some tension along the gorge line and back neck:
+I like to drape the garment around the end of the ironing board for this, like the photo below.
+You can see I need to clip to release some tension around the gorge line and back neck:

-Clip only where necessary – this gorgeline is a tight curve and I have 5 clips, slight curves and loosely woven fabrics may not need clipping at all:
+Clip only where necessary.
+I clipped 5 times around this fairly tight curve, slight curves and loosely woven fabrics may not need much clipping at all:

 And a facing unit with top collar attached: